knk190001/BetterShell/README.md

 This is a custom shell for windows.
 It's designed to (eventually) be a drop in replacement for the built in windows explorer.

 ## How it works
 The shell will kill explorer.exe and replace it with its own ui.
-Because windows leaves very few capablilities behind private API's it's more a question of how rather than if a feature can be reimplemented.
+Because windows leaves very few capablilities behind private API's it's more a question of how rather than if a given feature can be reimplemented.

 ## Roadmap
 - Working Start menu